 - When someone brings up new ideas, how do you typically respond?

-- Describe a situation where you faced a challenge in doing your job.
-What were the challenges, and how did you overcome them?
+- Describe a situation where you faced a work challenge.
+What was it?
+Dow did you overcome it?

 - How do you know when to solve a problem on your own or to ask for help?